IMsumitkumar/python-basics-QnA/Functions.md

 In summary, the `__getattr__` method is a special method that is called when an attribute is accessed on an object, and the attribute is not found in the object's dictionary.
 This method can be used to define default behavior for attribute access, such as returning a default value, or raising an exception.
 The `__getattr__` method is only called when the attribute is not found in the object's dictionary, not when the attribute is found but its value is `None`.

-###  How do you use the "setattr" method to define custom behavior for attribute assignment?
+### Q:  How do you use the "setattr" method to define custom behavior for attribute assignment?

 In Python, the `__setattr__` method is a special method that is called when an attribute is assigned to an object.
 This method can be used to define custom behavior for attribute assignment, such as validating the value, or performing additional actions when an attribute is set.